huangcanan/Awesome-Large-Speech-Model/README.md

 - **SLAM-LLM**: A deep learning toolkit that allows researchers and developers to train custom multimodal large language model (MLLM), focusing on Speech, Language, Audio, Music processing. [[github](https://github.com/X-LANCE/SLAM-LLM)]
 - **swift**: Supports training(PreTraining/Fine-tuning/RLHF), inference, evaluation and deployment of 300+ LLMs and 50+ MLLMs (multimodal large models). [[github](https://github.com/modelscope/ms-swift)] [[DOCUMENTATION](https://swift.readthedocs.io/zh-cn/latest/index.html)]
 - **Huggingface Parler-TTS**: A lightweight text-to-speech (TTS) model that can generate high-quality, natural sounding speech in the style of a given speaker (gender, pitch, speaking style, etc). [[github](https://github.com/huggingface/parler-tts)] [[demo](https://huggingface.co/spaces/parler-tts/parler_tts)]
+- **RTC**: Real-time communication (RTC) is a real-time communication technology that allows the exchange of audio, video, or data between computers or other devices.
+You can find some demos in the [github](https://github.com/webrtc)  open-sourced by google.
+And many companies are also provide RTC PaaS survices.

 ## Applications<a id="application"></a>
 - **GPT-4o** [[link](https://openai.com/index/hello-gpt-4o/)]